 You should never feel an electrical current when touching an appliance, switch, or outlet.
 Even a mild tingle or buzz is a sign that electricity is not being properly contained, creating a risk of serious injury or electrocution.
 This is often caused by faulty wiring within the appliance or the outlet itself.
 Another obvious but critical danger is exposed wiring.
 If you see wires that are frayed, cracked, or have been chewed on by pests, they pose an immediate threat.
 Avoid touching them and call an electrician to handle the situation safely.
 These issues are true emergencies that require immediate attention.

-Flipping Breakers and Sudden Power Loss
+Frequently Tripping Breakers or Sudden Power Loss

 Your circuit breaker is a safety device designed to shut off power when a circuit is overloaded.
 While it’s normal for a breaker to trip occasionally, frequent trips are a symptom of a bigger problem.
 It could mean you have too many devices plugged into one circuit, or it could point to a more dangerous issue like a short circuit or faulty wiring somewhere in your home.
 If a breaker keeps tripping or you lose power to one section of your house for no clear reason, don’t ignore it.
 It’s your electrical system’s way of telling you it’s under stress and needs a professional evaluation.